Contemporary psychotherapy for complex humans, in person across the Sunshine Coast, via mobile sessions, and online worldwide.

 The goal is not to assign blame, but to increase understanding, strengthen connection, and create a more stable emotional environment for everyone involved.

-• I offer facilitation of the Circle of Security® Parenting Program — an evidence-based, attachment-focused program designed to strengthen the parent–child relationship.
+• We offer facilitation of the Circle of Security® Parenting Program — an evidence-based, attachment-focused program designed to strengthen the parent–child relationship.

 Circle of Security supports caregivers to better understand their child’s emotional needs, recognise attachment patterns, and respond with greater confidence and sensitivity.